paysuper/paysuper-docs/content/docs/payments/customization.md

 You can configure your Project Settings to display the total price and VAT in a payment form and receipt.

-To show the total price with VAT already included, choose "VAT included in price" on the Project Settings page in your PaySuper Dashboard.
+To show the total price with VAT already included, choose "VAT included in price" on the Project Settings page in your Unlimint Game Services Dashboard.
-By default, PaySuper displays a calculated VAT and product price separately in a payment form.
+By default, Unlimint Game Services displays a calculated VAT and product price separately in a payment form.

 {{< figure src="/images/vat-settings.png">}}